vanchom/ATM-Bank-App/README.md

 - Widthdraw.

 ## Transaccion Class
-My next step was to create a Transaction class with the following properties:
+this class has the following properties:
 - Account Number
 - Amount
 - Date